DallasMcNeil/Block-Keeper/docs/doc.md

 * Split timer controls: Use 2 specific keys rather than the `spacebar` to operate the timer.
 See the Timer Operation section
 * Stop timer with split keys: Require both split keys to be pressed to stop the timer rather than any key
 * OH split keys: Enable split keys for the 3x3x3 OH event and require one key to be held down during a solve or receive a `DNF` penalty
+* Time splits: Record a series of time splits.
+When pressing a key, the time split will be recorded instead of stopping the timer.
+Multiple splits can be recorded during solves and setup in event management.
 * Use Stackmat timer: Use an external Stackmat Timer as input.
 May not connect if the timer is not plugged in before Block Keeper is opened.
 Try restarting if Block Keeper does not recognise your timer.
 For a guide on connecting Stackmat Timers to computers (specifically Macs) see [here](https://www.speedsolving.com/forum/threads/connecting-stackmat-timers-with-macs.64052/)

 ### Interface